Gilsonlgd/react-topojson-heatmap/README.md

 ## Contributing
 We welcome contributions!
 If you have suggestions, bug reports, or want to add new features, please open an issue or submit a pull request.

+## Acknowledgements
+This project was developed with the financial support of **Universidade Federal de Santa Maria (UFSM)**, in partnership with **INEP**, through a scholarship from the university.
+I would like to thank both institutions for their assistance and funding.